 Special thanks to Edith Campbell for this blog post.

 Edith is an academic librarian and scholar who tries to be an ally for all marginalized young people and works particularly to improve the representation of People of Color and Native/First Nations people.
-She is bringing a team of changemakers to lead our upcoming symposium, Building Cultural Competency in Today’s Children’s Publishing Industry, June 14-16, 2019.
+In 2019, she brought a team of changemakers to lead our symposium, Building Cultural Competency in Today’s Children’s Publishing Industry.
 Here, she and her special guests Dr. Debbie Reese, Renée Watson, Dr. Marilisa Jiménez García, Dr. Laura M. Jiménez and Paula Yoo share some thoughts about the symposium.

 About me having the privilege to tell my story.
 About creating a world that is free of oppression and fear so that I can have that privilege.